Waterford Brain Injury Lawyer

 - There may or may not be a short loss of consciousness

 - Problems with eyes and ringing in the ears

 - Problems with paying attention, thinking, concentrating, and memory

 An injury to the brain can mean long-term hospitalization, high medical expenses, and care into the future.
 The following compensation can be sought:

-- Any medical costs associated with the accident are recoverable.
-This may include the ambulance fees, hospitalization, doctors’ bills, tests, surgeries and more.
-In addition, if the injury is expected to continue into the future, your Waterford brain injury attorney will factor those costs into the settlement.
+- Any medical costs associated with the accident are recoverable, including ambulance fees, hospitalization, doctors' bills, tests, surgeries, and more.
+In addition, if the injury is expected to continue, your Waterford brain injury attorney will factor those costs into the settlement.

-- Wages that were lost because the injured party was unable to work are recoverable, including any tips, bonuses, insurance, pension and the value of other perks of their job.
-If the person who suffered the TBI returns to work later but has to take a lesser-paying position, the difference in wages is figured into the settlement.
-Should the injured person be permanently disabled by the injury, the wages and other perks are figured into the settlement until the normal retirement age.
+- Wages lost because the injured party was unable to work are recoverable, including any tips, bonuses, insurance, pension, and the value of other perks of their job.
+If the person who suffered the TBI returns to work later but has to take a lesser-paying position, the wage difference is figured into the settlement.
+Should the injured person be permanently disabled by the injury, the wages and other perks are calculated into the settlement until the average retirement age.

 - Pain and suffering are non-economic damages that may be recovered following an accident.
-They include not only the physical trauma but the psychological and emotional problems that can accompany an accident.
-For example, the injured party may suffer from anxiety, depression and other symptoms that prevent them from enjoying their lives.
+They include the physical trauma and psychological and emotional problems that can accompany an accident.
+For example, the injured party may suffer from anxiety, depression, and other symptoms that prevent them from enjoying their lives.
 In addition, at its extreme, post-traumatic stress disorder may develop in some individuals that require professional treatment.
 The cost of this treatment may also be recoverable.

 Our investigators visit the accident site.
-Their job is to look for evidence that supports an injured client’s claim for compensation.
-The investigation depends largely on the type of accident, however, these areas of focus are consistently examined:
+Their job is to look for evidence that supports an injured client's claim for compensation.
+The investigation depends mainly on the type of accident.
+However, these areas of focus are consistently examined: